 >> Read More: Best Dental School Loans

-However, you could end up paying a total of $400K at the priciest private dental schools.
-The amount you pay will depend on several factors, including school tuition, school location, availability of financial aid, and personal expenses.
+The amount you pay depends on several factors, including school tuition, location, availability of financial aid, and personal expenses.

-Note that some dental practices will help you pay off your student loan bills.
-For example, dentists who work for Aspen Dental can receive up to $200,000 in loan reimbursement.
+Some dental practices also offer student loan repayment as a benefit.
+For example, dentists who work for the national company Aspen Dental can receive up to $200,000 in loan reimbursement.

 Author: Jeff Gitlen